-ETEC-010 Direct Current Circuits
+ETEC-010 Direct Current Circuits 54 total hours lecture, 54 total hours lab

-Advisory: MATH-012 or equivalent; eligibility for ENGL-100
+Advisory: MATH-012 ; eligibility for ENGL-100

-This is the first semester course in the fundamentals of electricity and electronics.
-It will provide a solid background in direct current circuits including Ohm's law, component identification, and electrical terminology commonly used in industry.
-Student will learn how electricity interacts with passive components.
+This is first semester course in the fundamentals of electricity and electronics.
+It will provide a good background in direct current circuits including Ohm's law, component identification, and electrical terminology commonly used in the industry.
+Students will learn how electricity interacts with passive components.
 Emphasis will be placed upon the calculation, construction, and measurement of direct current circuits.
 The coordinated laboratory will teach the use of test equipment to measure circuits in order to perform circuit analysis.
-Students will apply the basic principles of DC circuits to develop trouble shooting techniques.
+Students will apply the basic principles of DC circuits to develop troubleshooting techniques.
 May be repeated three times.
 SC